Faculty Development Fund

 Please carefully reach and follow the FDF Guidelines found in these pages.

 The Faculty Development Committee encourages questions and comments regarding policies and procedures.
 Please feel free to contact the co-chairs of the committee, Associate Deans, or faculty representatives.

-- Joshua Gamson, Academic Assistant Dean, Administrative Co-Chair
+- Joshua Gamson, Interim Associate Dean of Social Sciences, Administrative Co-Chair

 - Cathy Gabor, Acting Associate Dean for Arts & Humanities

 - Nathan Dennis, Faculty Representative, Arts & Humanities (through Spring 2024)